Mental Health GP Shared Care

 If you are unsure which adult community mental health service an area falls under, view the adult community mental health service map (PDF 146KB).

-View the rural community mental health service contact details (PDF 60KB) and the regional Local Health Network map.
+View the rural community mental health service contact details (PDF 60KB) and the regional Local Health Network map (PDF 965KB).

 Older Person Mental Health Services (OPMHS) Map